philnewm/ansible-vbox-guest/README.md

 ## Dependencies

-List role ansible-galaxy dependencies - if any.
+This role doesn't depend on any additional ansible-galaxy roles

 ## Example Playbook